 Extended postnatal support includes:

-- 12-hours support within the first six weeks following baby’s transition to home to help establish bonding, feeding and good self-care practices
+- 12 hours of support within the first six weeks following baby’s transition to home to help establish bonding, feeding and good self-care practices.

-- Increase women’s confidence and preparedness for birth and parenting, by creating a safe space where birthing parents are free to express any concerns, and supporting women to access answer any questions clients have about pregnancy, childbirth, the health system and motherhood
+- Increase clients’ confidence and preparedness for birth and parenting, by creating a safe space where they are free to express any concerns.

-- Reduce social isolation, by building trusted personal relationships and connecting women to appropriate professional and social support services
+- Reduce social isolation, by building trusted personal relationships and connecting clients to appropriate professional and social support services.

-- Support bonding during early parenting, by visiting mum and baby after the birth, and continuing to provide emotional and practical support, such as breastfeeding advice
+- Support bonding during early parenting, by visiting parent/s and baby after birth and continuing to provide emotional and practical support, such as feeding advice and information.